cosmologicon/enco/README.md

     player.takedamage(4)  # prints "Playing hurt sound"
     print(player.hp)  # prints 6

-For most simple cases, this should just work.
-For details and edge cases,
+For simple cases, this should just work.
+If you care about the details and edge cases, such as the order that the various component methods are called, see [enco-test.py](https://github.com/cosmologicon/enco/blob/master/enco-test.py).

 Differences from a typical ECS
 ------------------------------